 The procedure for analyzing and interpreting cancer incidence data is to compare the number of cancer cases in the population living in the area of concern with a reference population to determine whether an excess of a particular type of cancer exists.
 Ratios are used to compare the observed number of cancer cases with the "expected" number of cases.
 The expected number of cancer cases is calculated based on the observed occurrence in a reference population.
+The expected number of cancers is defined as the number of cancers that would be observed in a particular county, if the county cancer rate was identical to the state rate.

-For this analysis, the area of concern consists of eight counties surrounding Oak Ridge, Tennessee, and the reference population is the population of the state of Tennessee as a whole.
+For this analysis, the area of concern consists of eight counties surrounding the Oak Ridge Reservation, and the reference population is the population of the State of Tennessee as a whole.
 For each county, the ratio of the observed to the expected number of cancer cases was examined for males and females, and the information was further standardized to control for the effects of race and age.
 Standardized or adjusted rates are used to control for demographic differences between populations being compared.
 These adjusted ratios are referred to as the standardized incidence ratio (SIR).